Today's Articles

 The Kikongo Language, a story

 Often called Kongo, it is a tonal language.
-It was spoken by many who were enslaved people during the middle passage.
-For this reason, while Kongo still is spoken in the countries mentioned above, creolized forms of the language are found in the ritual speech of Black religions, especially in BrazilCubaPuerto Rico, the Dominican Republic, and Haiti.
-It is also one of the sources of the Gullah language and the Palenquero creole in Colombia.
+It was spoken by many who were enslaved people during the Middle Passage.
+For this reason, while Kongo is still spoken in the countries mentioned above, creolized forms of the language are found in the ritual speech of Black religions, especially in BrazilCubaPuerto Rico, the Dominican Republic, and Haiti.
+It is also one of the sources of the Gullah language and the Palenquero Creole in Colombia.
 Most present-day speakers live in Africa.

 In 1624, Mateus Cardoso, another Portuguese Jesuit, edited and published a Kongo translation of the Portuguese catechism of Marcos Jorge.
 The preface informs us that the translation was done by Kongo teachers from São Salvador (modern Mbanza Kongo) and was probably partially the work of Félix do Espírito Santo (also a Kongo).
 A dictionary was written in about 1648 for the use of Capuchin missionaries, and the principal author was Manuel Robredo, a secular priest from Kongo (who became a Capuchin as Francisco de São Salvador).
 A sermon of two pages written only in Kongo is found in the back of this dictionary.
 The dictionary has some 10,000 words.